10-01-2019, 04:40 PM

 "We accept cards."

 "I...left my card at home." she said, not wanting to lose face by admitting that she didn't have a credit card at all.
-"I'll just take the school shoes for now.
+"I'll just take the college shoes for now.
 And come back for the other ones later."

 "NOOOOOOOOOOO!!
 I WANT MY SHOES!!"
 Pinky, who had been listening to the exchange intently, started throwing a tantrum.